Things to Do

 Shopping around Kelso

 The cobbled square has a wonderful collection of shops...
-Hawick cashmere, finest tweeds, kilts country clothes from Archie Hume, pottery, gift shops, pictures and material.
-Orvis are helpful for fishing and shooting and are a source of local knowledge also Tweed side Tackle.
-Wyllie’s, the butchers for really good beef and pies, the Delicatessen, Collins an amazing fish shop and there is a unique assortment of gift shops including Itzy Bitzy and Cloud nine, Gifted and Seasons in Roxburgh Street.
-The Art House for interesting paintings on Bridge Street.
-Eating places and coffee shops are numerous including The Hoot and Cat.
-Klondyke has been redesigned and also has a good coffee shop.
+Hawico for finest woollens, Humes for kilts and country clothes, pottery, gift shops including The Mole House which has great presents for taking home.
+Finn and Game are helpful for fishing and shooting and are a source of local knowledge .Granny Jeans the butchers for really good for beef, pork sausages and pies, the Delicatessen, Eating places and coffee shops are numerous including CafeU, Cobbles, The Cream Chimneys.
+Klondyke has been redesigned and also has a good coffee shop and lunches with plenty space for children.
+Floors Castle Terrace cafe great for lunch and coffee and cakes.